TeskaLabs/asab-iris/qa.md

 }
 ```

-## TSM004: Try to send an email with template as body and attachment(Subject should be taken from md file).
+## TSM004: Try to send an email with template as body and attachment(Subject should be taken from md body).

 `PUT /send_mail`

 ```
 {
     "to": ["foo@example.com"],
-     "subject":"Alert-Report-Test",
      "body":{
       "template":"/Templates/Email/hello.md",
       "params":{